-B2B companies have adopted digital payments to ease their daily business operations.
+B2B companies adopted digital payments to ease their daily business operations.
 Over the last few years, B2B businesses have shifted preferences from cash to digital payments, facilitated by payment gateways.

 While several B2B companies accept traditional payments (checks, cash), newer methods of payments have made online payments easier with UPI, net banking, and cards.
 How have B2B companies evolved after demonetisation?
 We take a look at the changes that have gone through and how B2B companies use payment gateways for online payments.